-The so called faded photo effect is all over blogs, Instagram profiles, and advertisement campaigns nowadays.
-These faded looking photos awake an old, vintagey feeling in us.
+The so-called faded photo effect is all over blogs, Instagram profiles, and advertisement campaigns nowadays.
+These faded looking photos awake an old, vintage feeling in us.
 The photo editing style is heavily inspired by film photography with it’s rich and beautiful tones.
 There’s no wonder professional photographers like Andrew T. Kearns, Dylan Furst, and even myself have adapted the faded photo effect into our personal editing styles.
 Oh my, I love this look so much!

 How To Create A Faded Photo Effect In Adobe Lightroom